UKCloud/documentation/articles/openstack/ostack-how-use-cli.md

     ![Download OpenStack RC File button in Horizon dashboard](images/ostack-horizon-download-rc-file.png)

-* If your user is SSO enabled, please see this guide for modifying your RC file to allow it to work with your SSO enabled user [Guide](ostack-sso-rcfile.md)
+[!NOTE]
+If your OpenStack user account is SSO-enabled, see [How to use the OpenStack API using an SSO enabled user](ostack-how-use-api-sso.md) for the changes you need to make to the RC file for SSO.

 5. Download the [Source-OpenRC.ps1](https://raw.githubusercontent.com/naturalis/powershell/master/Source-OpenRC.ps1) PowerShell script and save it locally.